For Index of Brides, CLICK

 Waite - Whyte |

-interest took place quietly in Sillsville Church, on Saturday, November 5th,
+local interest took place quietly in Sillsville Church, on Saturday, November

-Mrs. Morley Whyte of Napanee, was married to Mr. Matthew J. Waite, B.Sc., of
+and Mrs. Morley Whyte of Napanee, was married to Mr. Matthew J. Waite, B.Sc.,

 The bride, who was dressed in brown crepe with matching hat and accessories